 What would be the most memorable experience for you on the Camino?

 This is a though one.
-I do not know where to begin with.
+I do not know where to begin from.
 There were so many memorable moments.
 However, I think one of the most memorable would be my last day on the Camino.
-After I finished the walking day I climbed up on small hill, which overlooks the vast Ocean.
-There I watched the Sunset with hundreds of other pilgrims.
-The Moon came in and with it millions of stars.
+After I finished the walking day I climbed up on a small hill, which overlooks the vast Ocean.
+There, I watched the Sunset with hundreds of other pilgrims.
+The Moon came on the horizon and with it millions of stars.
 One could see the Milky Way very clearly.
-Then the magic happened!
+Then, the magic happened!
 Shooting star after shooting start, even a few at a time, started appearing out of nowhere.
 I could count about 30 for 1 hour.
 Then I gave up!
 I call this moment the Gift of the Camino.
 It is a gift, because I walked 900 km to this place and there I was granted with such a beautiful scenery by the Universe.
 It was also kind of humbling experience looking at the vast cosmos and the infinite worlds that are out there.